-Verb's MARKET.Live Secures Coveted Spot In Tiktok Shop Fall Sale
+VERB's MARKET.LIVE SECURES COVETED SPOT IN TIKTOK SHOP FALL SALE

+(MENAFN- iCrowdNewsWire) MARKET.live Selected to Participate In Highly Anticipated TikTok Event Oct 5-10

-(MENAFN- GlobeNewsWire - Nasdaq) LOS ALAMITOS, Calif. and LEHI, Utah, Sept.
-26, 2023 (GLOBE NEWSWIRE) -- Verb Technology Company, Inc. (Nasdaq: VERB) ("VERB" or the "Company") , the company behind MARKET.live , the innovative multi-vendor, multi-presenter livestream social shopping platform, announces today that it has been invited to participate in the TikTok Shop Fall Sale.
+Los Alamitos, Calif. and LEHI, UT (September 26, 2023) - Verb Technology Company, Inc. (Nasdaq: VERB) (“VERB” or the“Company”) , the company behind MARKET.live , the innovative multi-vendor, multi-presenter livestream social shopping platform, announces today that it has been invited to participate in the TikTok Shop Fall Sale.
 Taking place from October 6th to October 10th, with warm-up days on October 4th and October 5th, this event presents MARKET.live with the opportunity to leverage its recently announced technology integration and strategic relationship with global social media platform TikTok.
 The new technology integration allows MARKET.live sellers to stream simultaneously on TikTok and have their TikTok customers check-out directly on and through the TikTok app, creating a far more seamless, friction-free buying experience for TikTok users that prefer not to leave the app to complete a purchase.
 It also allows MARKET.live sellers to expand the addressable universe of buyers to the more than 150 million US-based TikTok users.

 MARKET.live is set to feature an exquisite selection of products, including fall fashion, cozy essentials, harvest-inspired decor, and seasonal delights.
 All of this will be available at special event discounted pricing that is expected to be further enhanced with TikTok Shop Fall Sale funded coupons that subsidize a portion of the TikTok shoppers' purchase price.